Welcome to the 39th Annual BC Interior Jazz Festival!

 Our festival is still affiliated with MusicFest Canada and issues invitations to the Nationals to meritorious groups.
 As such, we use MusicFest's rules when it comes to a number of details.
 All groups must perform a swing piece, a ballad, and one other musical selection.
 We also classify performing groups by the age of the performers: Jr. V is Grade 8 or younger, Jr. IV is Grade 9, Jr. III is Grade 10, Intermediate II is Grade 11, and Senior I is Grade 12.
 If you feel your group falls somewhere in between these classifications, feel free to contact me so I can help to determine the right fit for your ensemble.

 The festival has always featured a Saturday night Showcase Concert and awards ceremony.
 This event will remain a part of the BC Interior Jazz Festival, but the procedure by which groups are invited has been changed to reflect our new vision of the festival.
 In order to encourage as many different musical perspectives as possible, our adjudicators will select a variety of excellent ensembles from a wide range of attending schools.
-We hope to see a fantastic range in the diversity shown in this concert!
+The concert will highlight the many talented individuals and groups who participate in the festival.
 Awards will still be given out to students, but they will be given to directors for distribution and will no longer be a part of the Saturday Showcase Concert.

 In many ways, the BC Interior Jazz Festival will remain the same.
 The festival will still run like clockwork, elevate students to the next level of performance, and will feature devoted and passionate educators and performers in workshops and performance.
 We hope that these changes will be positive for everyone involved.